LightSys/chrome-audit-addon/README.md

 Administrators asking users to use the add-on with their websites should provide their users with a custom configuration file's URL.
 We've hosted [an example file](https://raw.githubusercontent.com/LightSys/chrome-audit-addon/master/files/testconfig.json), but recommend that administrators edit this to fulfill their needs.
 See the [testconfig.json documentation](https://github.com/LightSys/chrome-audit-addon/tree/master/doc/files/testconfig.json.md) for details on how to write a custom configuration file.

+_Note: The url for the configuration file should not exceed 1,000 characters.
+If it does, the add-on may not function correctly._

 ---

 ## Documentation